Criticality in Dynamic Arrest: Correspondence between Glasses and Traffic

-in terms of the average velocity $\langle v \rangle$ and the mean velocity in free flow $v_{\rm f}=v_{\rm max}-\pp$.
+the normalized deviation of the average velocity from that of free flow.
 We show $M$ as a function of the rescaled density in Fig.~\ref{fig:M}.
-It is continuous at the transition $\rho = \rho_{\rm tra}$, but exhibits an increasingly sharp kink as $\pp \rightarrow 1$, indicating a singular point in the limit $\pp \to 1$.
-If we assume simple coexistence in the two-phase regime, we can predict the function $M(\rho)=(\rho-\rho_{\rm tra})/\rho$.
+It exhibits an increasingly sharp kink as $\pp \rightarrow 1$, but remains continuous at the transition $\rho = \rho_{\rm tra}$, indicating a singular point in the limit $\pp \to 1$.
+If we assume simple coexistence in the two-phase regime, we can predict the function $M(\rho)=(\rho-\rho_{\rm tra})/\rho$, which we indicate as a dashed line in Fig.~\ref{fig:M}.
 Indeed as $\pp\to 1$, there is strong evidence that the data converge to this simple function, supporting our picture of jam and free flowing traffic as coexisting phases.
 The functional dependence of this order parameter has an exponent $\beta = 1$, corresponding to a Bose condensate, and to condensates found in typical zero range models \cite{zero-range}.

+The dynamical phase transition we have described is analogous to that of directed percolation, as also indicated by \cite{KCMT0transition}, describing the transition at which an active (here: jammed) phase begins to permeate the entire system.
+We are in this stage, however, not prepared to say that the phase transition is in the universality class of directed percolation, in the sense that the critical exponents are the same.
+The apparently non-universal behavior of the exponent $\nu$ may indicate a more complex situation.

-We have shown that a simple 1D model for traffic flow exhibits signature of dynamic arrest analogous to that of kinetically constrained models for glasses.
-Exploiting this analogy, we have identified and analyzed a non-equilibrium phase transition in the Nagel-Schreckenberg model in the limit $\pp\to 1$ and $\rho\to 0$, between a free flowing state and coexistence of jammed and free flowing traffic.
+We have shown that the simple one-dimensional Nagel-Schreckenberg model for traffic flow already exhibits hallmarks of a dynamic phase transition analogous to that of kinetically constrained models for glasses.
+Exploiting this analogy, we have identified a dynamical critical point in the deterministic limit $\pp\to 1$ and $\rho\to 0$, marking the onset of coexisting jammed and free flowing traffic.
 The hallmark of this transition is the divergence of both correlation length and time scales, giving it a second order character.
-Defining a proper dynamic order parameter, we have shown that this transition is analogous to a thermodynamic phase transition in which the coexistence regime is entered through the critical point.
-Finally, the direct analogy to KCMs of glasses points out the universality of dynamic arrest phenomena in systems of different dimensionality.
+By defining a proper dynamic order parameter, we have shown that this transition is analogous to equilibrium phase transitions in which the coexistence regime is entered through the critical point.
+The direct analogy to KCMs of glasses points out the universality of dynamic arrest phenomena in systems of different dimensionality.
+Our results thereby offer a general scheme to comprehend dynamic arrest phenomena to be tested in other systems as well.